njustesen/TRTS/starcraft/protoss.md

 ### Arbiter

-- _Invisibility Field_: All friendly units in the same area as the Arbiter become _cloaked_.
+- _Invisibility Field_: All friendly units in the same area as the Arbiter are _cloaked_.

 Arbiters start with 1/4 energy and can cast the following spells: